Omkar-Kashid23/Spaceship-Titanic-Kaggle/README.md

 - **Data Location**: Training and test data are stored in the `spaceship-titanic/` folder.

 ## 📄 License
-This project is for educational purposes & protected under MIT license.
+This project is for educational purposes & protected under Apache License.

 ## 🤝 Contributing
 Feel free to fork this repository and submit pull requests for any improvements or suggestions.